radius-project/docs/docs/content/getting-started/quickstarts/quickstart-environment-variables/index.md

    <img src="screenshot.jpg" alt="Screenshot of the app printing the environment variables" width=1000px />

+   Here you can see the environment variables `FOO` and `BAZ`, with their accompanying values.

 ## Step 4: Add a Mongo Connector

-Next, add to `app.bicep` a module with a containerized Mongo database (leveraging a Bicep module containing Kubernetes resources), along with a Mongo connector:
+Next, add to `app.bicep` a module with a containerized Mongo database (leveraging a Bicep module containing Kubernetes resources), along with a [Mongo connector]({{< ref connectors >}}):

 {{< rad file="snippets/3-app.bicep" embed=true marker="//CONNECTOR" >}}

 ## Step 5: Connect to the Mongo Connector

+Connections from a container to a connector result in environment variables for connection information [automatically being set on the container]({{< ref "appmodel-concept#injected-values" >}}).
 Update your container definition to add a connection to the new Mongo connector:

 {{< rad file="snippets/3-app.bicep" embed=true marker="//CONTAINER" >}}